-The moderator for the conference, Dr. Michael Jenkins, (Chairman, Washington Times Holdings; President, UPF-North America; Director, Northeast Asia Peace Initiative) has been working on conflict resolution since 1980.
-He explained that UPF and IAED have been collaborating around the world to find ways to strengthen partnerships with Japan and the United States.
-He went on to say that at this moment, challenges are coming to all nations, especially those in North East Asia, and that we need a common goal to unite us and minimize threats.
-Dr. Jenkins put emphasis on Japan, Taiwan, Korea and the United States.
+The moderator for the conference, Dr. Michael Jenkins, Chairman of Washington Times Holdings, President of UPF/NA, and Director of NE Asia Peace Initiative has been working on conflict resolution since 1980.

+He explained that UPF and IAED have been collaborating around the world to find ways to strengthen partnerships with Japan and the US.
+He went on saying that at this moment in history, challenges are coming to all nations, especially N.E.
+Asia, and that we needed a common goal to unite us and minimize threats.
+Dr. Jenkins put emphasis on Japan, Taiwan, Korea and the U.S.

-The first panelist introduced was Mr. Kevin Maher (Senior Advisor, MV Consulting), who is retired from the U.S. State Department, where he served as senior foreign service officer.
-In his 30-year career he focused on Japan and Eastern Asia, leading a task force in Japan for the U.S. State Department after the March 2011 earthquake and tsunami.
+The first panelist introduced was Mr. Kevin Maher.
+He is the senior adviser at NMV Consulting LLC..
+He is retired from the U.S. State Department where he served as Senior Foreign Service officer.
+In his 30 year career, he focused on Japan and Eastern Asia leading a task force in Japan for the U.S. State Department after the March 2011 Earthquake and Tsunami.

-Mr. Maher began by reflecting on the very difficult history in Japan and its relationship to China and Korea.
-There is still much suspicion surrounding Japan; however, a stable economy must exist for real peace to endure.
+His remarks began by reflecting on the very difficult history in Japan and their relationship to China and Korea.
+There is still much suspicion surrounding Japan.
+However, a stable economy must exist for real peace to endure.
 Since the establishment of the Security Alliance, the region has become more stable.
-Japan is a quite different country than it was in the World War II era.
+Japan is a very different country than it was in the WWII era.
 The U.S. relationship with Japan is key.
-Under the Security Alliance, the U.S. strategy has always been for the defense of Northeast Asia, not only Japan.
-The strategic location of Japan has provided for numerous U.S. military bases.
-The bases in Korea are different in that they exist primarily for the security of South Korea.
-Overall, the security environment is changing dramatically involving Korea and Japan.
-Although tensions remain due to tragedies inflicted during the war era, the common threats from China and North Korea dictate that Japan and South Korea stay united and on good terms.
-He emphasized that economic prosperity in North Korea isn't going to work because its sole ambition is for the survival of Kim Jung Un's regime.
-Therefore, missile threats are of greatest concern for Japan, South Korea and the United States.
-Mr. Maher expressed doubts that North Korea actually has the capacity to deliver nuclear weapons at this time.
+Under the Security Alliance, the U.S. strategy has always been for defense of N.E.
+Asia, not only for Japan.
+The strategic location of Japan has provided for numerous

+U.S. military bases.
+The bases in Korea are different.
+They exist primarily for the security of South Korea.
+Overall, the security environment is changing dramatically with Korea and Japan.
+Tensions still remain due to tragedies inflicted during the war era.
+However, the common threats from China and North Korea dictate that Japan and South Korea stay united and on good terms.
+He emphasized that economic prosperity in North Korea isn't going to work because their sole ambition is for regime survival by Kim Jung Un.
+Therefore, missile threats are of greatest concern for Japan, South Korea and the U.S. Mr. Maher expressed doubts that North Korea actually has the capacity to deliver nuclear weapons at this time.

 Mr. Maher continued to explain that trade between China and Japan is robust, but Japan is also aware of the Chinese threat.
-Hence, Japan has begun to strengthen its own military defense mechanism. of which Mr. Maher is in favor.
-He added that in his opinion, although China is more sophisticated and powerful now, it also is concerned about regime survival, making consistent cooperation with China difficult.
+Hence, Japan has begun to strengthen its own military defense mechanism of which Mr. Maher is in favor.
+He added that in his opinion, although China is more sophisticated and powerful now, they also are concerned about regime survival making it difficult to develop consistent cooperation from China.